davydovpv/riak-ts-aarhus-demo/README.md

 * Unzip the demo-data-extract.zip file to get demo-data-extract.csv

 ##Demonstration instructions
 _This is not a demonstration of the Jupyter notebook analysis environment.
-To run python code contained in a notebook cell you have to use the key combination <shift>+<enter>.
+To run python code contained in a notebook cell you have to use the key combination SHIFT+ENTER.
 If you want to explore Jupyter further, I refer you to the project [homepage](http://jupyter.org)_

 Ensure Riak TS1.2 is running.